 Inferential analysis makes inferences about the larger population by analyzing a dataset sample and then finding the relationship between two or more variables of one or more related datasets and/or testing hypotheses about the dataset.

 Diagnostic analysis seeks to uncover previously-unknown patterns and relationships to see what led to a certain event to happen.

 Predictive analysis processes existing data from the past to see what will most likely happen in the future.

 Prescriptive analysis aims to prescribe the best course of action using all the given data and insights available, with consideration to inherent uncertainty present in all data.

 There are more types of analysis, but the given five types we discussed are what a business must do in order to enhance their growth.

 You can skip all the complicated math and statistics stuff involved in all of these analyses by considering our app Lido.
 Not only does it have integrations with several e-Commerce and marketing platforms, it also has its own analysis tools so that you don’t go through the hassle of doing the long math and stat processes and instead skip to the finish line of actual decision-making.
 Interested?
-Get early access here.
+Sign up for free.